Selecting the Right House

 In the price list we always specify if the property is supplied with stove heating instead of central heating.
 Stove heating is generally considered insufficient from mid-October to mid-April.
 Please bear in mind that country houses are normally more difficult to heat than those in the city and that there is a law in Italy regulating when heating (autonomous or central) can be turned on: from 1st November until 30th April.
 The cost of heating during the cold months has to be paid on the spot.
 Any exceptions appear in the price list.
 We strongly urge you to use heating, electricity, gas and water economically.

-You are responsible for the extras specified in the listing and/or booking conditions.
+You are responsible for the extras specified in the Propert Listing and/or booking conditions.
 Please be sure you understand which charges you are responsible for paying.
-Utility charges are based on consumption and you may run up quite a bill if you spend hours on the Internet or leave lights on when you go touring for a day.
+Utility charges are based on consumption and you may run up quite a bill if you leave lights on when you go touring for a day.
 Heat is costly.
 Estimate EUR 300/week for a medium-sized house (100 m2); heat can easily add up to about EUR 600/week for a large villa (300 m2).
 Air conditioning is rare, especially in large country houses.
 If it is available and you opt to turn it on, you can expect to triple your electricity bill.
-Telephones are generally available, but do not come with answering machines.
-All overseas calls must be charged to your international calling card.
-Utility charges are specified on your voucher and if metered are usually due and payable before leaving the house at the end of your stay.
-Additional expenses are either charged as a lump sum or depending on actual consumption.
-Additional expenses indicated as a flat rate must be paid immediately upon arrival, those calculated according to actual consumption must be paid at the end of your stay before you leave the house.
+The due utility charges are specified in the Property Listing and repeated on your booking confirmation/invoice.
+Additional expenses are either charged as a flat rate or depending on actual consumption: additional expenses indicated as a flat rate must be paid immediately upon arrival; those calculated according to actual consumption must be paid at the end of your stay before you leave the house.

 Since 2012 some regions in Italy have introduced visitors' taxes, the cost can differ according to the community or region.
 This visitors' tax has to be paid to the landlord upon arrival.
 Information in this regard will be given in the holiday accommodation.